LogoLogo

 Text Animations will likely not be a significant performance cost in your project.
 In case you should still run into problems, this guide may help you with your problems.

-If you still have performance after reading this guide, make sure to contact me via my support email, the contact form, or on my Discord.
+If you still have performance after reading this guide, make sure to contact me via , the , or on my .

 Keep your text short